Fairness and competitiveness of the remuneration system for civil servants

 Average indicator values are presented for each area and country.
 Click on the rows and columns to sort the table by highest value, or “show progress” to include trends over time.

-ALB XKV MNE MKD SRB AVG
+ALB XKV MNE MKD SRB UKR AVG

 Obligation to base salaries on job classifications